oddlanguage/odd/README.md

-# M language
+# Odd language
-This repo contains a Javascript-based lexer and transcompiler for a language I made myself.
+This repo contains a Javascript-based lexer and transcompiler for a language I made myself, called "odd".

 ![I maed dis](https://cdn.iwastesomuchtime.com/November-30-2011-11-10-09-ScreenShot20111130at8.jpg)